 Marcel is a Paris-based creative agency created in 2005 under the umbrella of Publicis Worldwide.
-It tends to work alongside the main agency on major clients (it is currently located in the same Champs Elysees address as Publicis Conseil) or occasionally as a conflict shop.
+The name is a homage to Groupe founder Marcel Bleustein-Blanchet.
+It tends to work alongside the main agency on major clients - it is currently located in the same Champs Elysées address as Publicis Conseil - or occasionally as a conflict shop.
 Its brief history to-date has been eventful to say the least as a result of a series of management shuffles following its launch.
-It was strengthened considerably in 2010 with the absorption of standalone digital agency Publicis.Net to create an integrated online and offline specialist.
-Since 2013, the agency has also added an international presence, opening outposts in New York and Sao Paulo (Marcel Talent), with more to follow in 2016.
+Marcel was originally conceived as a vehicle for hot creative team Frederic Raillard and Farid Mokart, but they jumped ship soon after to launch their own shop, Fred et Farid.
+A new leadership team was recruited to replace them, and Marcel was strengthened considerably in 2010 with the absorption of the Groupe's standalone digital agency Publicis.Net to create an integrated online and offline specialist.
+Since 2013, the agency has also added an international presence, opening outposts in New York and Sao Paulo (Marcel Talent), Australia (the former Publicis Sydney office) and Mexico.
+Charles Georges-Picot is CEO with Anne de Maupeau as chief creative officer.

 Which clients does Marcel Paris handle?
 Find out more from the Adbrands Account Assignments database